paymennt/docs/community/6-online-payment/5-online-shop-and-API-integration.md

 ## Customize theme

-You can customize your shop's theme which will affect the colors of header, button, and text colors
+You can customize your shop's theme which will affect the colors of the header, button, and text colors:

 1. Open the side menu, and go to “Shop (Under the “Earn” section) -> Setting -> Theme”
-2. On the “Theme” page, go to theme colors section
+2. On the “Theme” page, go to Theme Colors section
 3. Change “Primary color” to change the header and button colors of your shop
 4. Use “Primary text color” to change the primary text color used in buttons
 5. Update “Page text color” to change the color of the text throughout the shop